matheeshan-sivalingam/ninja/README.md

 Levels were designed to offer obvious routes, as well as more difficult alternate routes, and a timer to allow speed running.

+## NOTE
+If a pull request does not work, pull from the origin and move the test folder to the root folder

 ## Building

 ```sh